Kosztyk/Boot-Switch/README.md

 4. Click a button to set that entry as **BootNext** and immediately reboot to it.

 ---
+## For Windows just download the boot-switch-setup.exe from windows folder and install it.

 ## Notes & Caveats